-When the app is registered for use with Apple Pay, keys are established for the app and the merchant's server.
-These keys are used to encrypt the card information that's sent to the merchant, which prevents the information from being read by the iOS device.
+When the app is registered for use with Apple Pay, keys are established for the app and the card issuer's server.
+These keys are used to encrypt the card information that's sent to the card issuer, which prevents the information from being read by the iOS device.
 The provisioning flow is similar to that used for manually added cards, described previously, except one-time passwords are used in lieu of the CVV.